cbirdlab/radBARCODER/README.md

 # Name appended to beginning of output file names
 PREFIX=paganAlign_

 # Pattern match for all mitochondrial genomes to be included in alignment (use wildcards as necessary).
-If you only have the references, then use this `mtGenPATTERN=$REF`
+If you only have the reference genome, then use this `mtGenPATTERN=$REF` instead of the example pattern that follows
 mtGenPATTERN="A*Genome.fasta"

 # Name of fasta file containing partial mitochondrial sequences from GenBank